LezWatch/LezWatch/_writing/blog-posts.md

 Deep breath.

 Most everything is "just write."
 If you have a twitter link, or a video, just paste in the URL into an empty line (aka a block) and it will auto convert.
-We have created custom blocks to make certain repetable actions easier:
+We have created custom blocks to make certain repeatable actions easier:

 ### Listicles